Honors Courses for First Year Students

 CEC 266H: Globalization and Engineering in Heavy Metal Music*

-This course addresses the linkages among heavy metal music, global culture and engineering developments.
+Description: This course addresses the linkages among heavy metal music, global culture and engineering developments.
 Heavy metal is a truly global popular music with major impacts from Europe, Asia, the Americas and beyond.
 Advances in various technologies have extensively influenced heavy metal, enabling some of its most defining characteristics.
 This course explores the interplays of technology, music and culture by integrating the powerful history of metal with an overview of the engineering impacts.
 Students will engage in demonstrations and discussions of the musical breadth along with the engineering technologies.
+Honors students will work in groups to build an electric guitar.
 Non-CEC majors welcome.

-FRE 131H: Masterpieces of French Culture in Translation*
+FRE 131H: Masterpieces of French Literature in Translation*

 HST 198H: World History Since 1500*